This post may contain affiliate links. Please read our disclosure policy.

 - Puree beets in blender or food processor with just enough buttermilk to allow puree to achieve a very smooth consistency.
 Note: only 1 cup of beet puree will be used for this recipe.
 If you end up with extra puree, you can use extra puree in pancake batter, soups, etc.

 - Preheat oven to 325F.
 Grease or line a 8x8x2 metal pan with parchment foil paper.

-- Using a saucepan over medium heat, melt butter.
+- Using a medium to large saucepan over medium heat, melt butter.
 Stir frequently as it continues to bubble.
 When there are small brown specs, and it smells like nutty caramel, remove pan from heat.

 - Add sugar, cocoa powder and salt to combine.

 - In separate bowl, beat eggs.
-After butter mixture has cooled in pot 4-5 minutes, slowly pour in eggs, stirring constantly until well combined.
+After butter mixture has cooled in pot 4-5 minutes, slowly pour eggs into pot with sugar/butter/cocoa powder, stirring constantly until well combined.

-- Add vanilla and beet puree, stir to combine.
+- Add vanilla and 1 cup beet puree, stir to combine.

 - Add flour and baking powder, stir to combine.

 - Add chocolate chunks, stir to combine.